jmcordoba/apilapse/readme.md

 ```

 # PyLint
-Execute the following command to get a report of the quality of one python script:
+To get a report of the quality of one python script:
 ```bash
 pylint app.py
 ```
-Execute the following command to get a report of the quality of all the python scripts of a concrete directory:
+To get a report of the quality of all the python scripts of a concrete directory:
 ```bash
 find . -type f -name "*.py" | xargs pylint
 ```

 # Test
-You can run tests by executing the following command inside the container:
+To run tests by executing the following command inside the container:
 * All tests:
 ```bash
 python3 -m unittest discover -v